richardgill/richardgill.github.io/_posts/2014-10-25-doing-deployment-right.md

 header_image: "ship-it-squirrel.png"
 ---

 Poor deployment contributes to errors and slow down of feature delivery when teams are building software.
-I'm going to discuss some principles which enables teams to ship software regularly, with confidence but minimize the probability of deployment related errors.
+I'm going to discuss some principles which enables teams to ship software regularly, with confidence whilst minimizing the probability of deployment related errors.

 <!--Programmers have different capabilities, some are better than others.
 I’ve worked with amazing people who can hold a lot of state in their head.
 They can model the entire -->